Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Introduction

 Even though this model describes the origin of the self-healing behavior, its effectiveness depends strongly on the GB architecture \cite{558899744e284bca9c552cef31fd5b40}.
-Therefore, a proper description of the self-healing capabilities of nanostructured materials requires an understanding of how defects migrate and interact with the GB at the atomic scale, which can be achieved by performing computer simulations.
+Therefore, a proper description of the self-healing capabilities of nanostructured materials requires an understanding of how defects migrate and interact with the specific GB at the atomic scale, which can be achieved by performing computer simulations.

 Traditionally, two main approaches have been used: \textit{ab initio} molecular dynamics (AIMD) — typically based on Density Functional Theory (DFT) to compute interatomic forces — and classical Molecular Dynamics (MD) using empirical or semi-empirical interatomic potentials (hereafter IPs).
 While AIMD offers high precision in capturing atomic interactions, it is constrained by limited time and length scales \cite{Allen2017,Marx2009}.
 Conversely, classical MD allows the simulation of larger systems over longer timescales, but relies on IPs that often have limited accuracy and transferability \cite{GRIGOREV2016143,PhysRevMaterials.7.043603}.
 As a result, an IP developed for coarse-grained materials may not be sufficiently accurate to adequately describe radiation-induced damage in nanostructured materials.
 Indeed, this fact could limit self-healing studies, where the simulation of defect migration requires an extremely precise description of GB energetics as well as relatively large simulation boxes and long simulation times.

 Recent years have witnessed the rapid development of machine learning interatomic potentials (MLIPs) that leverage large datasets, often derived from quantum-mechanical calculations, to build flexible, highly accurate models of atomic interactions \cite{Bartok2010,Thompson2015SNAP,Drautz2019}.
 These advanced methods have already been applied to challenging problems such as radiation damage cascades, surface reactions, and phase transformations under extreme thermomechanical conditions \cite{Deringer2019MLIPs,Novikov2021MLIPs,PhysRevB.85.214103,gong2024ml_nickel}.
-Critically, they can achieve near-\emph{ab initio} accuracy at a fraction of the computational cost, thus enabling simulations on time and length scales relevant to fusion reactor environments.
+Critically, they can achieve near-\emph{ab initio} accuracy at a fraction of the computational cost, thus enabling simulations on time and length scales relevant to capturing the early stages of self-healing at tungsten interfaces.